nandoabreu/my-first-dbt/README.md

 As spoiled, dbt uses [Jinja2](https://jinja.palletsprojects.com/).
 And dbt is installed with pip, how cute! :-)

+To run this project as it is, you must have some database available.
+The data we will mock, but the DB and user must be provided to dbt.

+I am using Postgres, but dbt and the configuration probably accept MySQL, MariaDB, SQLite3, etc.
+A podman or docker container also can quicly spin up a DB locally and for free.

+The following commands should create and activate a virtual environment and install the necessary dependencies.

 ```shell
 python -m venv venv
 source venv/bin/activate